 Anoushka Shankar was born in 1981; she is a cosmopolitan individual and a digital native.
 She clothes the globalised world of the 21th century in music. »I was also been brought up in the West my entire live with a kind of secondary home in India«, she clarifies. »I received a very straight classical Indian grounding through my father but it was predominantly happening in the West.
 Like people who have grown up with that mix of culture I try to reconcile the differences in my life and make sense of that through my art.«

 Her potential for innovation already came to light when she appeared on stage alongside her father Ravi as a teenager.
 It was completely natural for her in the family tradition to adopt her instrument, the North Indian sitar; the sitar is a long-necked lute with 21 strings, and probably the most prominent instrument in Hindustani classical music.

 But at the same time, Anoushka also followed paths of her own: She continued to attach importance to tricky melodic runs in her playing, but parallel to this she developed a special fondness for the sitar's low register, supplemented by effective rhythms in the right hand.
 Thus the personal style evolved that marks her playing to this day.

-»I have the greatest of respect for every culture, so I don't want to use any of them as mere trimming for my own music.«
+»I have the greatest of respect for every culture.
+I don't want to use any of them as mere trimming of my own music.«